loomio/loomio_help/content/subscriptions/pricing.md

     name: Pricing
 ---

-Updated 2020-06-04

-__Hi, We've recently updated our pricing__ if you have a trial from before 4th June you can choose if  you wish to use the old or the new pricing model.
-Please [contact us](https://www.loomio.org/contact) to discuss.

 # Overview

 Loomio exists to make it easy for anyone, anywhere, to participate in decisions that affect their lives.